mikenjuki/Lithium-23/Instructions.md

    **Method:** GET

-   **Description:** This endpoint allows for searching payouts based on various criteria, including username.
+   **Description:** This endpoint allows for searching payouts by username.
 Implement a functionality that facilitates user search with a keen focus on optimizing the user experience whilst considering performance.

 ## Evaluation Criteria